rubennaeff/sql_bootcamp/about.md

 [video for Mac OS X](https://www.youtube.com/watch?v=aoMnggYTrDE), follow the [written steps for Mac OS X](./prep.md) or watch the [video for Windows](https://www.youtube.com/watch?v=ZtyVlGZeDWc).
 Other server and client software is fine, too, and other SQL dialects work as well, e.g., SQLlite, MySQL, Postgres, and SQL Server.
-Access is strongly discouraged, though.
+Microsoft Access is strongly discouraged, though.

 ## About the Instructor